-AUT-73 - Ford Engine Performance Prerequisite: AUT-40 or 71.
+AUT-73 - Ford Engine Performance

 Limitation on enrollment: Sponsorship by a Ford, Lincoln/ Mercury, or Mazda dealership, or approved Ford repair facility.

 This course presents the operation, diagnosis, and analysis of the ignition, exhaust, emission, fuel, air injection and the On-board computer management system, including the advanced drivability diagnosis of the electronic engine control systems.
 Emphasis will be placed on using specialized test equipment and shop manuals for the diagnosis of drivability concerns related to these systems.
 108 hours lecture and 108 hours laboratory.